Unidata/science-gateway/vm-init-readme.md

 <a id="h:BA11A408"></a>

-# Docker Installation
+# Virtual Machine Initialization

 The `xsede-jetstream` project is heavily dependent on Docker, and you will have to have access to a recent version of Docker.
-Herein are some instructions to help you get going with Docker.
+Herein are some instructions to help you get going with Docker and other system maintenance you will need to perform.

 <a id="h:FF95E7EC"></a>